Next Steps for RN to BSN Online Students

 You will be notified by email and messages in myPNW when your awards are ready for you to accept.
 Financial aid awards cannot be processed until you have been formally admitted into the program, completed your online orientation and registered for classes.
 Please note: scholarships cannot be processed if you have not provided a partner healthcare organization code to our Admissions Office.

-Additional information is available on our Financial Aid page, or you may contact Veronica Gallardo, PNW Financial Aid for the RN to BSN Online, by calling (219) 989-3120 or Email to: email@example.com.
+Additional information is available on our Financial Aid page, or you may call the PNW Financial Aid advisors for the RN to BSN Online program, Josephine Blockson at (219) 989-3236 and Caitlin Wright at (219) 989-2018, or email email@example.com.

 Work With Your Academic Advisor